kmcoulson/AlexaTvInfoSkill/README.md

-# AlexaTvInfoSkill
+# Alexa Tv Info Skill

-This is an Alexa skill to provide information about TV shows using the TV Maze api.
+This is an Alexa skill API to provide information about TV shows using the <a href="http://www.tvmaze.com/api" target="_blank">TV Maze api</a>.